it-objects/terraform-aws-terra3/README.md

 ## Usage

-The below demonstrates how you can leverage Terra to deploy a 3-tier-architecture, including a static website served via S3 and Cloudfront, a container (in this case an nginx for demo purposes).
-After a "terraform apply" a Cloudfront is shown which, after about 2 minutes" should redirect to the static website on root ("/") and the nginx container on ("/api").
+The below demonstrates how you can leverage Terra3 to deploy a 3-tier-architecture, including a static website served via S3 and Cloudfront, a container (in this case an nginx for demo purposes).
+After a "terraform apply" a Cloudfront URL is shown, which after about 4 minutes should redirect to the static website on root ("/") and the nginx container on ("/api/").

 ```hcl
 module "terra3_environment" {